Navigating Depression and Anxiety Attacks as a Mom

 Coping Mechanisms

-Being a mom, I couldn’t afford to let depression and anxiety attacks take over my life.
-I had to develop coping mechanisms to ensure that my children received the care and love they needed.
+Being a mom, I couldn’t afford to let these struggles take over my life.
+I had to develop coping strategies to ensure that my children received the care and love they needed.

-In this chapter, I’ll share various coping strategies, including mindfulness exercises, self-care routines, and the significance of a strong support system.
+In this chapter, I’ll share various coping methods, including mindfulness exercises, self-care routines, and the significance of a strong support system.

 Balancing Motherhood and Self-Care